Personal independence payments can help with some of the extra costs associated with long-term illness or disability.

 Your relative might be eligible for one or both components depending on their level of need and how much they are affected by their condition.
 Applicants will be assessed to work out what level of help they need.

-- If your relative is currently claiming DLA and they are under 65, they will be informed when they need to apply for PIP.
-This should happen some time during 2016.
+- If your relative is currently claiming DLA and they are over 65, they should be invited to make a PIP claim by October 2017.

-- If your relative has a terminal illness and is not expected to live more than six months, they will get the enhanced daily living component.
+- If your relative has a terminal illness and is not expected to live for more than six months, they will get the enhanced daily living component rate (see 'How much is PIP' section above).
 The rate of mobility component depends on their needs.